-PORTUGAL WILL PAY ITS DEBT TO THE IMF BY THE END OF THE YEAR
+PORTUGAL TO PAY ITS IMF DEBT BY THE END OF THE YEAR

 UPDATE 11/12/2018: Portugal has just proceeded to the settlement of the totality of the debt with the IMF.
 This allows Portugal to save a thousand million over two years.

-The Prime Minister announced yesterday that Portugal will pay until the end of the year the totality of the debt to the International Monetary Fund (IMF).
+The Prime Minister announced yesterday that Portugal will pay its entire debt to the International Monetary Fund (IMF) by the end of the year.
 In a speech in which he stressed the importance of reducing costs for the future.

 With the same determination with which we have governed and which allows me to announce today that by the end of this year.
-We will pay the totality of the debt to the IMF, 4.6 million euros.
+We will pay the entire IMF debt of 4.6 million euros.

 Antonio Costa, in Parliament

-Said Antonio Costa, in Parliament, yesterday before moving to the final overall vote of the state budget for the year 2019.
+Antonio Costa told Parliament yesterday before moving on to the overall final vote on the state budget for 2019.

-The chief executive argued that this step for the early repayment of the debt to the IMF will "strengthen the international credibility" of Portugal abroad.
+The Chief Executive argued that this step towards early repayment of IMF debt would "strengthen Portugal's international credibility".

-António Costa made clear that the government's proposal for the budget.
-Has the goal of building a future, "first, improving sustainability, continuing the trend of reducing public debt.
-By reducing costs and improving the financial stability of social security."
+António Costa made it clear that the government's budget proposal.
+Aims to build a future, "first and foremost, improving sustainability, continuing the trend towards reducing public debt.
+Reducing costs and improving the financial stability of social security."

-With respect to the budget proposal.
-The Prime Minister expressed his belief that by promoting employment and increasing wages.
-Improving the revenue of contributions, which also diversifies the sources of funding.
+Regarding the budget proposal.
+The Prime Minister expressed his conviction that by promoting employment and wage increases.
+Improving contribution revenues also diversifies funding sources".

-António Costa also indicates that the Portuguese families will feel from next year.
-An increase of the purchasing power by IRS relief.
-But also the household income will benefit from a reduction in the cost of transportation and energy.
+António Costa also indicates that Portuguese families will feel an increase in purchasing power from next year onwards.
+An increase in purchasing power per IRS relief.
+But household incomes will also benefit from a reduction in transport and energy costs.

-"The Portuguese wallet will be further mitigated with regard to the costs of public transport.
-Covering the entire national territory.
-The Program of Support to the Reduction of Public Transport Fares will incorporate measures, including lowering the price of social packages.
-This budget that improves the life of all Portuguese, whether they are more or less," he advocated.
+"The Portuguese wallet will be further eased when it comes to the cost of public transport.
+Covering the entire country.
+The Program to support the reduction of public transport fares will incorporate measures including lowering the price of social packages.
+This budget will improve the lives of all Portuguese, whether they are more or less well-off," he recommended.

-António Costa made special reference to education.
-Indicating that the families " will benefit from the extension of free textbooks to all students attending compulsory education in public schools.
+António Costa made particular reference to education.
+Pointing out that families " will benefit from the extension of free textbooks to all pupils attending compulsory education in public schools.
 This represents 1.2 million students.
 But also by reducing the value of the maximum tuition fees charged in universities and polytechnics.

-Also according to the Prime Minister.
-Next year the national health service will benefit from a budget increase of about 500 million euros.
-This will allow the creation of about 113 health centers.
+According to the Prime Minister.
+Next year, the national health service will benefit from a budget increase of around 500 million euros.
+This will enable the creation of around 113 health centers.
 As well as the construction of five new hospitals.